skypjack/entt/docs/md/entity.md

 entt::entity null = entt::tombstone;
 ```

-Similarly, the tombstone can be compared to any other identifier:
+Similarly, the tombstone compares to any other identifier:

 ```cpp
 const auto entity = registry.create();